jragosa/EthereumObituaries/Contribution.md

    - `index.html` for structure changes
    - `styles/styles.css` for styling changes
    - `scripts/*.js` for functionality changes
-3. Test your changes locally by opening `index.html` in a web browser.
+3. Test your changes locally by running a server & opening `index.html` in a web browser.

 ### Types of Contributions
 - **Bug Fixes**: If you find a bug, please create an issue describing the problem and then submit a PR with the fix.